 Panda$tackz: Definitely.
 Right now there is definitely a big market for more underground hip hop.
 Its definitely more diverse now.
 Mainstream pop is something that is still big out there, and always will be, but now they have open the doors for the likes of other more underground rappers.
-So, that’s definitely something I’m trying to gravitate towards and definitely trying to make it a bigger scene out there by including my Mexican heritage, my Mexican culture in my music.
+So, that’s definitely something I’m trying to gravitate towards and definitely trying to make it a bigger scene out there by including my Mexican heritage, and my Mexican culture in my music.

 Kulture Vulturez: Can you explain hip hop in Mexico for people who are unfamiliar with it?

 Panda$tackz: Hip hop in Mexico, it mostly talks about the same stuff.
 It’s definitely more aggressive out there.
 Mexico tends to focus more on flow rather than here where here it is more about the beat.
 Over there it’s kind of a more technical flow, definitely a lot of freestyles, something that Mexican people are really into.
 If you got good freestyles, good rhymes, and good flow then you are definitely out there.

 But, it’s maybe 4 big time rappers in Mexico right now.
 It’s still a very small market.
 Those four that have been, have been there for 20, 30 years, their old heads now.
 So, there definitely looking for some new talent to come in and that’s why my music is the way it is.
 Just because we want to focus more on the lyrics, rather than start mumbling and focusing on just the beats.